E-CAM/E-CAM-Library/Classical-MD-Modules/modules/HTC/decorators/readme.rst

 This module is the first in a sequence that will form the overall capabilities of the library.
-In particular this module deals with creating a set of decorators to wrap around the `Dask-Jobqueue <https://jobqueue.dask.org/en/latest/>`_ Python library, which aspires to make the overhead of using it lower for our use cases.
+In particular this module deals with creating a set of decorators to wrap around the `Dask-Jobqueue <https://jobqueue.dask.org/en/latest/>`_ Python library, which aspires to make the development time cost of leveraging it lower for our use cases.

 Background Information